Popular Politics in an Aristocratic Republic

 Chapter 5.
 Spaces of unrest?
 Policing hospitality sites in early modern Venice

 Chapter 6.
 Protest in the Piazza: contested space in early modern Venice

 Chapter 7.
 Female agency, subjectivity, and disorder in early modern Venice

 Joanne M. Ferraro

 Chapter 8.
 Tensions and compromises in the republican system of justice in sixteenth- and seventeenth-century Venice

 Chapter 9.
 Boatmen, fishermen, and Venetian institutions: from negotiation to confrontation

 Robin Quillien and Solène Rivoal

 Chapter 10.
-Conflicts, Social Unease and Protests in the World of the Venetian Guilds (Sixteenth–Eighteenth Century)
+Conflicts, social unease, and protests in the world of the Venetian guilds (sixteenth to eighteenth century)

 Maartje van Gelder is Associate Professor in early modern history at the University of Amsterdam.
 Recent publications include a co-edited volume on Cross-Cultural Diplomacy and Diplomatic Intermediaries in the Early Modern Mediterranean (2015) and 'The People’s Prince: Popular Politics in Early Modern Venice', The Journal of Modern History 90.2 (2018): 249–291.